The Register Lecture: How to build your own tractor beam

 The real-world application of such technology, however, has been limited by the size of the object you can control.
-Until now, as you'll find out at this Register Lecture on May 23.
+Until now, as a group of lucky Reg readers found out at this Register Lecture on May 23.

 Engineers at the University of Bristol recently demonstrated that it is possible to trap objects larger than the wavelength of a sound wave using an acoustic tractor beam.

 They employed a rotating sound field using 40kHz ultrasonic waves – a pitch usually employed by bats - to suspend a 2cm polystyrene ball.